Stat184-Fall2025/course_project_template/Project_Guidelines.md

   - [ ] All code should be written according to a Style Guide of your choice.
 List this Style Guide as a code comment in your first code chunk.
   - [ ] All code chunks should have a Code Header that contains who the primary author of the chunk is and who reviewed the chunk.
   - [ ] Follow and apply the principles and elements of Open Science (and PCIP).
+  - [ ] Include an Author Contribution section at the end of the report, before the Code Appendix.
 - [ ] Sign up for and complete a Work-in-Progress Presentation ([details](#work-in-progress-presentations) below)
 - [ ] Finalize your work and submit your report as a __PDF__ to the appropriate submission portal in Canvas by the deadline.
   - [ ] As a comment on your submission, include a link to your team's project repo.